jgabuya/job-ads-checkout-system/readme.md

 ### Installation

+1. Create a database in MySQL
-1. Clone repository
+2. Clone repository
-2. Copy the file **.env.example** to **.env** and edit the database and edit the URL and database settings
+3. Copy the file **.env.example** to **.env** and edit the URL and database settings
-3. Go the main directory (where composer.json is located), e.g. `cd job-ads-checkout-system`
+4. Go the main directory (where composer.json is located), e.g. `cd job-ads-checkout-system`
-3. Run `composer install`.
+5. Run `composer install`.
 More details [here](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
-4. Run `php artisan migrate:refresh --seed` to migrate and seed database tables
+6. Run `php artisan migrate:refresh --seed` to migrate and seed database tables

 ### Testing